GENERAL PRINCIPLES

 Paragraph indent 1 cm

-2. In manuscript where a special font was used, also the font used should be sended together with the manuscript.
+2. In manuscript where a special font is used, the font used should also be sent together with the manuscript.

-3. No details such as page number, header and footer etc. should be given in manuscript.
+3. No details such as page number, header and footer etc. should be included in manuscript.

 4. Only first letters of each word of headings within the manuscript should be capitalized and there should not be any other formatting.

-5. In terms of spelling and punctuation, except for special cases where the paper or the subject requires, Spelling Book of Turkish Language Association should be taken as a basis.
+5. In terms of spelling and punctuation, except for special cases which the paper or the subject requires, Spelling Book of Turkish Language Association should be taken as a basis.

-6. The text to be included in the text should use the formal methods of the Word program for textual and textual endings such as pictures and photographs.
+6. The text to be included in the text should use the formal methods of the Word, doc for textual endings such as pictures and photographs.

 ARRANGEMENT of REFERENCES